3point14guy/notes/19_twitter_d1/19_twitter_d1.md

 The Show User page shows the profile and tweets of a single User.
 We want to also include a way for the current_user to follow them.
 Since we're not taking any input from the user, we can just use a link (as opposed to a form)!

+We need to have a filter that will prevent the "Follow" button from displaying if we're looking at our own profile page.
+It's a pretty easy fix: Just add an If Statement!

 ```html
 <!-- show_user.html.erb -->
 <h1>@<%= @user.username %>'s Profile & Tweets</h1>